data-preservation-programs/slingshot/participants/filshare.md

 ## (12) Do you have any users already or plans to acquire users soon?

-*no, we are preparing for our first user.*
+*yes, we are preparing for our first user.*

 ## (13) What challenges do you anticipate with this project?